 Editor and journalist.
-Bylines at CNN, LA Times, NBC News, Shondaland, Slate, Romper, Parents, AARP, POPSUGAR, Scary Mommy, Pasadena Magazine, Los Angeles Magazine, and Pacific Citizen.
+Bylines at CNN, LA Times, NBC News, Shondaland, Slate, Romper, Parents, AARP, Good Housekeeping, Scary Mommy, Pasadena Magazine, Los Angeles Magazine, & Pacific Citizen.

 100 Unique Japanese Baby Names for Boys and Girls